 2. Give Your Dandelions a Bath

-Obviously, washing is a vital step that you won’t want to skip so you don’t end up with unwanted ingredients in your wine.
+Obviously, washing is a vital step that you don’t want to skip in order to avoid ending up with unwanted ingredients in your wine.

 3. Soak Your Flowers

-After your flowers are all clean, you’ll want to soak them in water for two days.
+After your flowers are all clean, you’ll soak them in water for 2 days.
 Just place them in a bowl or pot with the cold water.
 It doesn’t matter if they are covered or not.
-Just place them somewhere out of the way so they don’t get knocked over during those two days.
+Just place them somewhere out of the way so they don’t get knocked over during those 2 days.

 4. Put the Blossoms to Work

-Now that your blossoms have soaked for two days it is time to put them to work.
+Now that your blossoms have soaked for 2 days it is time to put them to work.
 You’ll begin by putting the blossoms in a clean pan.

 5. Add the Good Stuff and Start the Infusion Process

-Then you’ll need to add cloves, orange peels, lemon peels, and sugar.
+Then you’ll add cloves, orange peels, lemon peels, and sugar.
 Once you’ve added all of the ingredients to your flowers it is time to bring this pot to a boil.
-You’ll want to continue boiling the flowers and the mixture for about an hour.
+You’ll continue boiling the flowers and the mixture for about an hour.

 This process is called infusion.
 This is what your wine will be and taste like so it is a pretty important step in the process.